Gayathri-kcs/seoul-bike-count-dataset-regression/README.md

-# using machinelearning algorithm with the seoul bike count dataset#
+# using machinelearning for the seoul bike count dataset#